 We release new updates daily to support the latest browsers, maintain the loading speed and reliability of your online publications and of course add new and exciting features.
 To make this all possible your online publications are hosted by Publitas which in term also means you can make real time updates to your online publications yourself as well.
 The standard domain set up to host your publications is view.publitas.com.

 By connecting a custom domain you can share your publications with a link that uses your own domain.
-The custom domain will replace the first part, https://view.publitas.com/group, as you can see below.
+Your domain will be connected on group level, which means it will replace both the standard domain as well as the group path.

 How it works